acg/dream-deploys/README.md

 There are a number of [things Unix can do atomically](http://rcrowley.org/2010/01/06/things-unix-can-do-atomically.html).
 Among them: use `rename(2)` to replace a symlink with another symlink.
 If the "switch" is a simply a symlink pointing at one directory or the other, then deployments are atomic.
 This is Unix trick #2.

+#### What about serving inconsistent assets?
+Browsers open multiple connections.

+This is a problem, but there's also a straightforward solution.

+Let's clarify the problem first: during a deployment, a client may request a page from the old server, then open more connections that request assets from the new server.
+(Remember, consistency is only guaranteed within the same connection.)
+So you can get old page content mixed with new css, js, images, etc.

+In the prevailing practice, the solution is to build a new tagged set of static assets for every deployment, then have the page refer to all assets via this tag.
+You can do this by modifying the [`./deploy` script](./deploy) to do this, like so:

+- Update the new files.
+- Generate a unique tag `$TAG`.
+Epoch timestamps are usually good enough.
+- Record `$TAG` in a file inside the new file directory.
+- Copy all the static assets into a new directory `assets.$TAG` outside of both file copies.
+- Continue with the deployment.

+When the server starts up, it should read `$TAG` from the file, and make sure all asset URLs it generates contain `$TAG`.

+That's pretty much it.
+Eventually you'll want to delete them, but if you keep the old `assets.$TAG` directories around for a while, even sessions that haven't reloaded the page will continue to get consistent results across deployments.

+The long term solution to this problem is [HTTP/2 multiplexing](https://http2.github.io/faq/#why-is-http2-multiplexed), which makes multiple browser connections unnecessary.

+#### What about serving inconsistent ajax requests?

+Let's clarify this problem: during a deployment, a client may request a page from the old server, then open more connections that make ajax requests of the new server using old client code.

+There's a less technical solution to this one: simply make your API backwards compatible.
+This is a good idea regardless.

 #### What about concurrency?
 Your example only serves one connection at a time.

 You can run as many `accept(2)`-calling server processes as you want on the same listen socket.
 The kernel will efficiently multiplex connections to them.